BDC Hamburger Icon

 “If you plan on entering a career where a ‘clean’ professional look is paramount to success,” Dylan said, “then you may want to reconsider getting a tattoo or piercing.”

-Suzanne Lucas contributed to the writing and reporting in this article.
+Suzanne Lucas contributed to this article.
 Some source interviews were conducted for a previous version of this article.

 BDC Logo